Neverball/neverball/README.md

 ## Translation

 Neverball uses the gettext approach to translations.
 We're always interested in covering more languages.
-We have project on Transifex (see [instructions on the forum][tx]) and we also accept PO files.
+We have a project on Transifex (see [instructions on the forum][tx]) and we also accept PO files.

 [tx]: http://forum.nevercorner.net/viewtopic.php?id=2741